Argentusz/Kartoteka/README.md

 # Kartoteka

-*Kartoteka is a C project made within a framework of a cource project by Maksim Trostin*
+*Kartoteka is a C project made within a framework of a course project by Maksim Trostin*

 ## Original Task